mskr/clustermcml/Readme.md

 <summary>mpiexec [hosts] clustermcml-windows.exe kernel.cl "-Werror -D DEBUG" sample.mci</summary>
 <br>
-[hosts] will be listing some network host addresses that MPI should use as computing nodes.
+[hosts] will be listing some network host addresses that MPI should use as computing nodes. mpiexec will communicate with hosts by connecting to a service process (called smpd when using MSMPI).
+Also make sure when using MSMPI that all Windows PCs have the same username and password and you are logged in, otherwise the authentication with smpd fails.
 <br><br>
 "-Werror" is given to OpenCL compiler.
 Without this option you won't see warnings because the program prints only errors (currently).